Felicia Day: Other work

 In April 2012, it was announced that Day would host the 2012 IndieCade Awards Ceremony on October 4, 2012.
 Also in April of that year, Day appeared on the YouTube show MyMusic as a Norwegian Black Metal singer named Gorgol.
 She guest starred in the second season of the Jane Espenson scripted web series, Husbands.
 In October 2012, she guest starred on The Game Station podcast and appeared in an episode of My Drunk Kitchen.

-In 2013, Geek & Sundry and Atlas Games worked together to release a promotional pack for the card game Gloom for TableTop Day 2013 with a Felicia Day, Guild Goddess card.
 In 2014, Alderac Entertainment Group included a Felicia Day card in the storage case expansion, The Big Geeky Box for their card game Smash Up.
 In 2015, Plaid Hat Games released a Felicia Day character card for their board game Dead of Winter: A Cross Roads Game for Tabletop Day 2015.
 On August 4, 2015, Day guest starred on Episode 9 of the Dear Hank & John podcast.
 On October 1, 2016, Day provided a guest voice for the Welcome to Night Vale podcast as Zookeeper Joanna Rey.

 In April 2017, she began appearing as Kinga Forrester in Mystery Science Theater 3000.
 In August 2017, Day appeared as a guest in the My Little Pony: Friendship Is Magic episode "The Perfect Pear", voicing Pear "Buttercup" Butter, the presumed-deceased mother of one of the show's main characters, Applejack.
 In the episode, she also performs a romantic ballad, titled "You're In My Head Like a Catchy Song".

-Day organised and hosted a Twitch charity livestream on June 30, 2018, in aid of Refugee and Immigrant Center for Education and Legal Services (RAICES), a Texas nonprofit.
+From 2018 to 2019, Day appeared in the third season of the SyFy series The Magicians as Poppy Kline.
+Day organized and hosted a Twitch charity livestream on June 30, 2018, in aid of Refugee and Immigrant Center for Education and Legal Services (RAICES), a Texas nonprofit.
 The 12-hour livestream raised over $212,000.

-From 2018 to 2019, Day appeared in four episodes of the Syfy channel original series The Magicians as Poppy Kline.
+In 2022, Day hosted The Official The Lord of the Rings: The Rings of Power Podcast, and spent two months recording with the cast and crew while they were promoting the season around the world.
+She also interviewed cast members for a panel at New York Comic Con, which was recorded and released as a bonus episode of the podcast in November 2022.
+In 2024, she hosted the aftershow for the second season of The Lord of the Rings: The Rings of Power.

+In 2023, Day created and starred in the scripted fantasy podcast titled Third Eye produced by Audible.
+The show was number 3 on the list of top fiction audio shows in October 2023 and won an Earphones Award from AudioFile Magazine.

+In 2024, Day was a guest star in the stage production of Dungeons & Dragons: The Twenty-Sided Tavern which combines actual play, improv, and immersive theater at Stage 42 in New York City.